bad64/BadLED/README.md

     * Sync'd protocol changes with the firmware, which significantly speeds up application startup as a result
     * Added a message if the software cannot find any active serial port on the host
     * Added dialog boxes that pop up if the device on the selected serial port does not identify itself as a BadLED controller
+    * Renamed "delay" to "Glow fade-out speed" for clarity
+    * Rewrote the button widget for better color previewing and clarity

 # Releases